YashSonwane11/portfolio/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and start prompting.
+Simply visit the (https://yashkumarportfolio-sand.vercel.app) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Bun installed - [install Bun](https://bun.sh/docs/installation)